DANS-KNAW/course-rpm-dev/tutorial.md

    * *Question 5: How is your request to tcp port 80 on the VM relayed to this port?
       Where is this configured and how is this configuration applied to the VM?*

-4. SSH in on the virtual machine: `vagrant ssh`
+4. SSH in on the virtual machine: `vagrant ssh`.
 5. List the installed RPM packages that start with "dans": `yum list installed dans*`(As you can see, you can use [glob patterns] here.)